Gustav Nyquist

-Gustav Nyquist (born 1 September 1989) is a Swedish professional ice hockey forward for the Minnesota Wild of the National Hockey League (NHL).
-Nyquist was drafted 121st overall by the Detroit Red Wings in the 2008 NHL Entry Draft, with whom he spent the first portion of his NHL career.
-He also briefly played for the San Jose Sharks, as well as the Columbus Blue Jackets.
+Gustav Nyquist (born 1 September 1989) is a Swedish professional ice hockey forward for the Winnipeg Jets of the National Hockey League (NHL).
+Nyquist was drafted 121st overall by the Detroit Red Wings in the 2008 NHL entry draft, with whom he spent the first portion of his NHL career.
+He has also played for the San Jose Sharks, Columbus Blue Jackets, Minnesota Wild and Nashville Predators.

 Early life

 Nyquist was born in Halmstad in southern Sweden.
-He and his family later moved to the city of Malmö, where Nyquist began playing hockey for a local youth team, Limhamn Hockey.
-He later joined the Malmö Redhawks organization, playing for their under −16, −18 and −20 teams.
-After graduating from high school with top grades, he moved to the town of Orono, Maine, to continue his academic and hockey career at the University of Maine, where he played for the Black Bears.
+He and his family later moved to Malmö, where Nyquist began playing ice hockey for a local youth team, Limhamn Hockey.
+He later joined the Malmö Redhawks organization, playing for their youth teams.
+After graduating from high school with top grades, he moved to Orono, Maine, U.S., to continue his academic and ice hockey career at the University of Maine, where he played for the Black Bears.

 Playing career

 Amateur

 Nyquist played in the Malmö Redhawks' organization and represented Scania in the 2006 TV-pucken tournament, where Scania finished second to Gothenburg.

-Nyquist played three seasons for the University of Maine's Black Bears of the NCAA's Hockey East conference.
+Nyquist played three seasons for the University of Maine's Black Bears of the National Collegiate Athletic Association (NCAA).
 He led the team in points in all of his three seasons, and was the NCAA's regular season scoring leader in the 2009–10 season.
-In 2010, he was a Hobey Baker Award finalist in 2010, eventually edged-out by the University of Wisconsin's Blake Geoffrion.
+In 2010, he was a Hobey Baker Award finalist, eventually being edged-out by the University of Wisconsin's Blake Geoffrion.
 Nyquist left the Black Bears after his junior year, signing a two-year, entry-level contract with the Detroit Red Wings, the team that drafted him 121st overall in 2008, on 25 March 2011.